Albawsalatn/compass-budget-data-entry-test/README.md

 ## General constraints

-* Each row must have an ID.
+* Each row must have an ID for rows that have at least one value in another column.
 * For Hierarchichal tables, parent_name having a non null value and parent_id having a value other than 0 are mutually exclusive.
 * For Hierarchichal tables, parent_id must exist in the ID columns.
 * For Numerical columns, all values must be greater than 0.